 There are pros and cons any way you slice it.
-But as annoying as they can seem, they’re still perfectly effective for boosting your conversions (but only when done right).
+But as annoying as they can seem, they’re still perfectly effective in converting more traffic (but only when done right).

 Are you wondering what a “done right” pop-up even is?
 We’ll get there.

 Imagine you’re cruising the Internet.
 Maybe you’re browsing your favorite retailer or researching something for a work project, and all of a sudden a flashing, neon-colored message aggressively appears.

 No!!
 I’m not a winner!
 Make it stoppppp!!!

 Yeah.
 Please don’t assault your customers with neon, ALL CAPS, and non-existent prizes.
 Nobody has time for bad pop-up design (and no one will join your email list either).

 But, customers will make time to engage with a pop-up that doesn’t make them feel like they are in a digital haunted house.
 And that leads to a happy conversion rate.